-Description: Under Option 2A, there is an increase in flows down the Garroon.
+Description: As with Option 2A, under Option 2B there is an increase in flows down the Garroon.
 As the culvert below the old railway line is under capacity, water backs up and creates a flood risk to property to the north.
 This may be managed